Dataset and model relationships

 | Low success rate | Review training data for errors or inconsistencies |

-| Slow response time | Consider a smaller base model or optimize prompts |
+| Slow response time | Optimize prompts, or route the request through a faster externally connected model |

 | Inaccurate responses | Add more diverse training examples |